valantic/eslint-config-valantic/README.md

 NOTE: since the ember-cli-eslint does not yet support ESLint 3.x we're still using the 2.x version until further notice.

+NOTE: do not upgrade eslint-config-airbnb-base to version "5.x.x" since it expects Eslint 3.x.x and we currently cannot support this.

 ## Setup

 After installing the config package, you still need to create a `.eslintrc.js` inside your project, where you tell ESLint to use the movento config.